learn-co-curriculum/curriculum-team/style_guide.md

 > `vim will let you accomplish many changes in a programmatic interface.
 To see
 > this in action type `:%s/dog/poodle/g|%s/Dog/Poodle/g|44,50m0|w`.
 In this
 > one line you changed all mentions of dogs to Poodle and took your
-> lede-bearing paragraph and moved it to the top of the documen _and_ saved the
+> lede-bearing paragraph and moved it to the top of the document _and_ saved the
 > file to disk _all without leaving the home-row_.
 It's this capability to
 > programmatically "queue" and move text efficiently that earns `vim` the
 > adjective of being "powerful."